ZIS-5 (truck): Production

-In the meantime, the Moscow ZIS plant had restarted production of these trucks in April 1942 and continued until 1948, when the new ZIS-50 (ZIS-5 with a new engine) appeared.

-In 1955 UralZIS also modified the ZIS-5: It got a new engine and oval fenders, different from pre-war ones.
-This new model received the designation of UralZIS-355 or ZIS-355.

-The ZIS-5V

 At the end of 1941 war shortages of raw materials forced change to the construction of the ZIS-5.
 All changes were focused on simplifying manufacture and using less raw materials: the round, stamped fenders were replaced with flat, bent ones, cabs and foot boards were now made from wood, brakes were removed from front wheels, and the rear body had the tailgate swinging only.
 Sometimes the right headlight was also removed, while bumpers were omitted from these versions.

 The simplified model, designated ZIS-5V, was produced from May 1942 in Ulyanovsk, and later also in Moscow and Miass.
-Overall production tallied about 1 million units (all plants), with ZIS alone producing 532,311 examples.
+Overall production of all models tallied about 1 million units (all plants), with ZIS alone producing 532,311 examples.
 During the War years about 83,000 ZIS-5 of both versions were produced.

+The Moscow ZIS plant restarted production of the ZIS-5V in April 1942.
+Near the end of 1947 the new ZIS-120 engine was complete, but the truck (the ZIS-150) was not, so these engines were placed in ZIS-5V chassis, where they were named the ZIS-50.
+13,701 ZIS-50s were produced in 1947 and 1948.
+The Moscow plant discontinued ZIS-5V & ZIS-50 trucks on 30 April, 1948, in favor of the ZIS-150 replacement.
+In 1956 UralZIS modified the ZIS-5 with a new engine, carburetor, steering mechanism, 12V electrical system, and oval fenders.
+This new model received the designation of UralZIS-355 or ZIS-355.
+The Miass plant continued to produce the ZIS-5V until 1958.

 Utilization

 During the war the ZIS-5 was used on all fronts, where it was greatly appreciated for its remarkably simple and reliable construction.
 Apart from cargo duties, the ZIS-5 was used as a light artillery tractor and for troop transportation (25 soldiers could sit in five benches placed in the rear body).
 ZIS-5 served also as base for many special trucks like refuellers, field workshops, ambulances, portee guns, and AA platforms.

 After the GAZ-AA, the ZIS-5 was the 2nd most used Red Army truck of 1933-1943 period.
 The intensive growth of Lend Lease trucks shipping in 1943-1944 did not affect the first line use of the "Tryohtonka" (as soldiers called the ZIS-5 for its 3-ton payload), while the GAZ-AA got somewhat phased out to secondary roles.

-The ZIS-5 showed remarkable service on the "Road of Life", the only supply line to the besieged city of Leningrad, opened on the frozen surface of the Ladoga Lake in the winter months during 1941–1944.
-This truck has the nickname Zakhar (Захар, "за характер", on the character).
+ZIS-5 trucks were used on the "Road of Life", the only supply line to the besieged city of Leningrad, on the frozen surface of Ladoga Lake.
+The remains of one was recovered from the bottom of the lake in 2024 and is to be exhibited in the Battle of Leningrad Museum.